Doctors Note Logo

 Confused by your A1C chart?
 Why your blood sugar is high and medical next steps.

-Your A1C reflects your average blood sugar over the past 2 to 3 months; if it is high, common drivers include type 2 diabetes or prediabetes, but diet high in refined carbs, physical inactivity, medication issues, and certain conditions like anemia or kidney disease can also raise it.
+A high A1C means your average blood sugar over the past 2–3 months is elevated.
+The most common causes are type 2 diabetes and prediabetes, but a diet high in refined carbs, physical inactivity, medication side effects, and conditions like anemia or kidney disease can also raise A1C levels.

 answer background